Ewing Township, New Jersey: Climate

+According to the Köppen climate classification system, Ewing Township has a Hot-summer Humid continental climate (Dfa).

+Ecology

+According to the A. W. Kuchler U.S. potential natural vegetation types, Ewing Township would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).

 Economy

 In May 2013, Church & Dwight relocated its corporate headquarters from Princeton to Ewing.
 In mid–2013, Celator Pharmaceuticals established an office presence in Ewing.

 Government

 Local government

 Ewing Township is governed under the Faulkner Act, formally known as the Optional Municipal Charter Law, within the Mayor-Council plan 2 form of New Jersey municipal government, as implemented as of January 1, 1995, based on the recommendations of a Charter Study Commission.
 The township is one of 71 municipalities (of the 564) statewide governed under this form.
 The township's governing body is comprised of the Mayor and the five-member Township Council, all of whom are elected by the voters at-large to four-year terms of office on a staggered basis. with either three seats up for election or two seats and the mayoral seat up together in even-numbered years as part of the November general election.

 As of 2024, the Mayor of Ewing Township is Democrat Bert H. Steinmann, whose term of office ends December 31, 2026.
-Members of the Ewing Township Council are Council President Kathy Culliton Wollert (D, 2026), Vice President Kevin Baxter (D, 2024), Jennifer L. Keyes-Maloney (D, 2024) and David P. Schroth (D, 2024) and Sarah Steward (D, 2026).
+Members of the Ewing Township Council are Council President Kevin Baxter (D, 2024), Vice President Jennifer L. Keyes-Maloney (D, 2024), David P. Schroth (D, 2024), Sarah Steward (D, 2026) and Kathy Culliton Wollert (D, 2026).